ascend4/ascend4/A4SQP.md

   `jannson3.a4c`; the default is now aligned with IPOPT's non-safe evaluation path.

+## CUTEst Survey Goal

+The next benchmarking step should be a broader CUTEst survey rather than more single-problem anecdotes.

+The goal is not simply to count solves.
+The goal is to identify the problem classes where A4SQP is a useful complement to IPOPT and where it still trails dense SLSQP-style methods.

+This matters because ASCEND already has evidence from the fprops equilibrium path that IPOPT can be a poor fit for some bound-heavy Gibbs-minimization problems, while the local NLOpt SLSQP path can be dramatically faster on small dense instances.
+A4SQP should therefore be judged less as "an open-source replacement for IPOPT" and more as "an ASCEND-native sparse SQP that should cover a different and practically useful part of the NLP landscape."

+The survey should therefore test the following hypotheses explicitly:

+- IPOPT should remain stronger on large sparse smooth problems that are interior-point-friendly and not dominated by active bounds.
+- Dense SLSQP should remain stronger on small dense callback problems with modest constraint counts and cheap per-iteration models.
+- A4SQP should aim to be strongest on smooth constrained problems with meaningful active bounds or inequalities, awkward local infeasibility, moderate sparsity, and sizes beyond what dense SLSQP handles comfortably.

+Recommended CUTEst problem buckets:

+- objective-only curved problems
+  - to test exact-objective curvature and termination quality;
+- compact constrained active-set problems
+  - to test multiplier stability and active-bound behavior;
+- badly scaled constrained problems
+  - to test scaling, elastic rows, and QP robustness;
+- medium sparse structured problems
+  - to test whether the sparse SQP architecture is earning its keep;
+- degenerate or nearly infeasible problems
+  - to test whether restoration/filter work is becoming urgent;
+- PDE/control-style or discretized structured problems
+  - to test the practical overlap with ASCEND engineering models.

+Each benchmark record should include at least:

+- problem name and CUTEst classification;
+- `n`, `m`, equality/inequality split, and bound fraction;
+- whether the problem is objective-only, equality-dominant, or bound-heavy;
+- rough scaling notes where obvious;
+- A4SQP status, time, major iterations, line-search failures, QP retries, and any elastic activity at termination;
+- IPOPT status and time on the same decoded problem;
+- SLSQP status and time where a direct comparison is feasible;
+- a short note describing the likely reason for failure or slowness.

+For A4SQP design decisions, the important output of the survey is a clustering of failure modes:

+- problems where BFGS is enough;
+- problems where exact constrained curvature helps materially;
+- problems where filter/restoration is the missing piece;
+- problems where dense or small-problem overhead dominates and SLSQP is still the better tool;
+- problems where the current HiGHS-backed convex-QP architecture is simply not competitive.

 Recent second-order work:

 - A4SQP now has an experimental exact-Hessian assembly path that evaluates